amadejpapez/Bomb-It/README.md

 - 🫟 moving across a floor tile paints it
 - 🏆 **the first to have 50 active tiles wins**
 - 💣 bombs still matter!
-- 🪦 re-spawning resets player's already colored tiles
+- 🪦 re-spawning resets the player's already colored tiles
 - ⏰ no timer
 - 🏃 move fast before others steal your tiles!